 12-1-8 ALLEY.
 “Alley” means a street intended to provide access to the rear or side of lots or buildings in urban districts and not intended for the purpose of through vehicular traffic. (*)

 12-1-9 AUTHORIZED EMERGENCY VEHICLE.
-“Authorized Emergency Vehicle” means any vehicle of the fire department, police vehicles, ambulances and such emergency vehicles of municipal departments or public service corporations as are designated or authorized by the chief of the New Mexico state police or the administrator.
+“Authorized Emergency Vehicle” means any fire department vehicle, police vehicle and ambulance and any emergency vehicles of municipal departments or public utilities that are designated or authorized as emergency vehicles by the director of the New Mexico state police division of the department of public safety or the administrator.
 (66-1-4.1 NMSA 1978)

 12-1-10 AUTOCYCLE.
-“Autocycle” means a three-wheeled motorcycle on which the driver and all passengers ride in a completely or partially enclosed, seating area and is manufactured to comply with all applicable federal standards, regulations and laws and is equipped with:
+“Autocycle” means a three-wheeled motorcycle on which the driver and all passengers ride in a completely or partially enclosed, seating area and that is manufactured to comply with all applicable federal standards, regulations and laws and is equipped with:

 (1) non-straddle seating;